mshradtya/javascript/vanilla/secrets-of-javascript-ninja/chapter-3/notes.md

 1. storing unique functions in a store
    - inefficient way
    - efficient way
-1. memoization
+2. memoization
    - example: function to check if prime or not
-   - caching - memory vs performace
+   - caching - memory vs performance
-   - difficulty measuring performace
+   - difficulty measuring performance

 ### 3.3 Defining functions